Xavier Players to Watch Against Pittsburgh - Second Round

 Xavier Players to Watch

-Nunge is tops on his team in rebounds per contest (7.9), and also averages 14 points and 2.1 assists.
-At the other end, he averages 0.9 steals and 1.2 blocked shots.
+Nunge is tops on his squad in rebounds per game (7.9), and also averages 14 points and 2.1 assists.
+Defensively, he averages 0.9 steals and 1.2 blocked shots.

-Colby Jones posts a team-best 4.3 assists per contest.
-He is also putting up 15.1 points and 5.4 rebounds, shooting 51.2% from the floor and 37.5% from downtown with 1.2 made 3-pointers per game.
+Colby Jones posts a team-leading 4.3 assists per game.
+He is also posting 15.1 points and 5.4 rebounds, shooting 51.2% from the field and 37.5% from beyond the arc with 1.2 made 3-pointers per contest.

 Xavier Top Performers (Last 10 Games)